nicobees/freedom-label/instructions/4_frontend_mvp_business_requirements.md

 The navigation through views is handled with the best practices of a SPA: the User navigation will be synchronised with the browser history.

 > Important note
-> The frontend application already has settings for linting (eslint), preffifying (prettier), .gitignore, docker (Dockerfile), typescript (tsconfig), vite.
+> The frontend application already has settings for linting (eslint), prettifying (prettier), .gitignore, docker (Dockerfile), typescript (tsconfig), vite.
 These settings (available in the root of the frontend package) are not meant to be changed, unless there is an explicit User Story to handle this.

 ### 1. Header